Holiday houses in Wilsons Promontory

 The Barn - 5 Acres of Idyllic Bushland With Views

 Set between stunning natural bushland & Gippsland's sprawling agricultural hills, 'The Barn' offers a unique escape back into nature's gentle rhythm.
-Relax on five acres of private forest with valley views.
-Inside, enjoy the carefully curated spaces & bespoke, timber furnishings.
-Cook your own wood-fired pizza.
+Relax on 5 acres of private forest with valley views.
+Inside, enjoy the carefully curated spaces & timber furnishings.
 Soak in the views from the bath.
 Keep an eye out for a koala, wallaby or lyrebird.
-Explore the neighbouring national parks or swim at some of Victoria’s most beautiful, untouched beaches.
+Cook your own wood-fired pizza (season-dependent).
+Explore local national parks or swim at some of Victoria’s most beautiful, untouched beaches.

 Top Guest favourite